 1. Restaurants can offer tour discounts on pasta, pancakes, or other carbo items that will be devoured by the Tour de France contenders.

 2. Bike stores can tie into the tour with special Tour de France promotions, discounts, and contests that would be picked up by media outlets whether print, television, or radio.
 Feature the tie in and the winner of the contest.

 3. Bed and breakfast inns and hotels can tie into the tour with special rates and organized rides for bicyclists.
 Feature stories can focus on the recreational and tourism aspect while showing that human aspect of an individual, couple, or family enjoying some R&R. Readers love to see themselves in others who are having fun and experiencing success.

 4. Wine shops can tie into the tour by featuring wines from France.
 Special Tour de France wine and cheese gatherings with a discount on French wines would be a fun tie in and good twist that would get noticed by the press.

 5. Children’s toy stores can tie into the tour by offering special promotions related to the color yellow.
 Perhaps the store is overstocked with yellow stuffed animals.
 If they tie into the Tour, they can offer discounts on anything yellow.
 Imagine photos of kids and their stuffed animal published in the news or displayed throughout the store.

-7. Organizations working on a fundraising campaign can tie into the Tour by telling donors they will contribute a percentage of each donation to the Lance Armstrong Foundation.
-The organization will get publicity from this long after the 2007 Tour de France.
+7. Organizations working on a fundraising campaign can tie into the Tour by telling donors they will contribute a percentage of each donation to the Livestrong Foundation.
+The organization will get publicity from this long after this year’s Tour de France.

 Think current events.
 What’s your tie in?

-Leslie Hamp, Certified Marketing Coach & PR Whiz, shows small business owners how to blast their business to the next level of success.
+Leslie Hamp, Certified Marketing Coach and PR Whiz, shows small business owners how to blast their business to the next level of success.
 Find out more at